 Enrichment and Work Experience

 There is the opportunity to complete a one-week work placement in the Summer term.
 As part of enrichment, you will have the opportunity to attend theatre trips, journalism workshops and university trips.
 You will also be able to attend day placements at schools.

 Books will be provided by the English and MFL department although some coursework texts may be purchased by students.

-This course links well with English Literature, Media Studies, History, Spanish and Drama & Theatre Studies.
+This course links well with English Literature, Media Studies, Film Studies, History, Spanish, and Drama & Theatre Studies.

 Future Career Opportunities